doivglser/mindevenviro-fanciful/README.md

 An anonym e-mail solution and a volatile secure account on a RAM-Disk.
 I want to use phyton, because of some C, C++ libraries.
 I want to build the GUI in GTK+, because GTK+ is portable.

 https://github.com/doivglser/min-dev-enviro/projects

-# TODO:

-* ~/.twmrc

-A ~/.twmrc with the geometries and entries for the apps above.

-* ~/.config/terminator/config

-A ~/.config/terminator/config with the layout and the geometries.

-* shi3lD.sh

-Workaround to change the user-agent while changing the MAC - addresses.

-* sCRYPtUPdater.sh

-If the workflow interval in minutes is over, refer to the exit handler, if false, reset workflow interval, if true exit.
-Scan in $HOME for file suffixes or the header with dd, to determine the working directory.
-Implement Programmable Completion, to auto-complete the command sequence with the [Tab] key.